alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 37. How to parce Json?
 38. How to prevent double submission in MVC?
 39. How to validate information in MVC?
+40. What rules you have to write clean code?

 ASP.NET